 - consider other factors relating to the independence of the independent auditor, including but not limited to (i) rotation of independent auditor or outside audit personnel (other than the lead audit partner) on a regular basis, in order to assure continuing auditor independence, and (ii) the performance of services by an outside audit firm when a former employee of that firm currently serves as chief executive officer, chief financial officer, chief accounting officer or equivalent officer of the Company.

-- Review the internal audit department, including the independence and authority of its reporting obligations, the proposed audit plans for the coming year, and the coordination of such plans with the independent auditor.
+- Review the internal audit department, including the independence and authority of its reporting obligations, the proposed audit plans for the coming year.

 - Review the qualifications of the internal audit function and concur in the appointment, replacement, reassignment or dismissal of the director of internal audit.